MariaDash/HW-Linux_Terminal_GitBash_Commands/README_HOMEWORK_1.md

 `less filename` -  open a big file
 `more filename` - open a big file with enable progress( in %) of reading option (in cmd, not in GitBash):

 Imagine that we don`t have any large file, so we can download it from the web or create by ourselves.

-**Step 1.**
+**Step1.**
 Option 1: download a sample large file to the current directory manually in GUI (download here:https://www.learningcontainer.com/sample-text-file/)

 Option 2 (advanced): create a file in bash by using for loop (e.g. we want to create a file with a name 'happy.txt' and add a sample line 1000 times, each paragraph from a new line)